microsoft/playwright/docs/src/test-reporters-js.md

 ### Reporters on CI

 You can use different reporters locally and on CI.
 For example, using concise `'dot'` reporter avoids too much output.
+This is the default on CI.

 ```js js-flavor=js
 // playwright.config.js